How to Build a Document Search System from Multiple File Types

 What This Integration Does

 Real businesses store knowledge across a dozen file formats.
 A unified search means staff can ask one question and get back relevant content whether the original lived in a PDF policy, a CSV pricing sheet, an email thread, or a JSON config dump.
-This workflow normalizes all of those formats into a single Knowledge collection that any workflow or AI Agent can query.
+This Spojit workflow normalizes all of those formats into a single Knowledge collection that any workflow can query in Query mode.

 Prerequisites